tbidne/time-conv/README.md

                            argument is ignored unless a time string is specified.

+  --no-date                Disables --date.
+Useful for disabling the toml field
+                           'today'.

   -d,--dest-tz TZ_DB       Timezone in which to convert the read string.
 Must be
                            a tz database label like America/New_York.
 If none is given then we use the local system timezone.